skabeo/auth-firebase/README.md

 It correctly bundles React in production mode and optimizes the bu

 The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed
+Your app is ready to be deploye

 ### `npm run eject`